We think two of

 doll, 16" tall, all composition jointed body, molded

-hair, tin sleep eyes, closed painted mouth.
-Doll is marked
+hair, tin sleep eyes, closed painted mouth, doll marked

 Goodyear Toy Co.